Volume One: Anointed

 “He was… a man of sorrows, and acquainted with grief.”
 Isaiah 53:3

-It is through the compassion of the Father towards us that Jesus even came to earth.
+And it is through the compassion of the Father towards us that Jesus even came to earth.
 It was the compassion of the Father that clothed Adam and Eve when they had sinned and were naked and ashamed.

 “And the Lord God made for Adam and his wife garments of skins and clothed them.”
 Genesis 3:21